opensource-spraakherkenning-nl/ASR_NL_results/README.md

-# ASR_NL_results
+# Dutch Open Speech Recognition Benchmark

-Welcome to the website created for researchers and developers of Dutch ASR technology to share the results they obtained.
+Welcome to the website created for researchers and developers of Dutch ASR technology to share obtained evaluation results.

 It is accessible at: https://opensource-spraakherkenning-nl.github.io/ASR_NL_results